joannakl/cs102/projects/project5_binary_maze.markdown

 There are trap doors at any leaf node that is not at the lowest level.
 They are nodes labeled "A", "H", "K", "P", and "V".

 The tree also shows the number of life points that the hero can collect at each of the life-points.
-Note that if a number of life points at the room is less than one, the hero cannot go anywhere since they need exactly one life-point to travel from one node to the next.
+Note that if a number of life points that our hero has in their position when they get to a node (including the points they collect at that node) is less than one, the hero cannot go anywhere since they need exactly one life-point to travel from one node to the next.

-There are several possible paths through the maze depicted above, but only three lead to reachable valid exits that are reachable by our hero with sufficient life points.
+There are several possible paths through the maze depicted above, but not all of them are feasible since our here does not have a sufficient number of life points to travel down all of them.
 The four paths that reach the bottom-most level are `J G B C E D`, `J G B C E F`, `J Q L O N M`, and `J Q R U S T`.
 The last path does not allow our hero to collect enough life points to make it to the bottom-most level.

-In this case, the program should produce three lines of output:
+In this case, the program should produce three lines of output in the order from left to right:

 ```
 J G B C E D